Apple, lemon, mango, melon and slate. Great acidity and minerality. — 5 months ago

 It has a creamy mouthfeel maintaining freshness with notes of white peach, apple, raspberry, lemon zest, white blossom…

-Mousse is fine and persistent. — 5 months ago
+Mousse is fine and persistent. — a year ago